 Traditional IRA: an individual retirement account (IRA) that is very similar to a 401(k) with a couple of key differences.
 A Traditional IRA consists of pre-tax dollars and grows tax-free within your account.
 However, these financial vehicles are not employer-driven.
 Further, you can only contribute per annum about half of what you can into a 401(k).
 Finally, IRAs are usually where 401(k) monies flow into when an employee leaves an employer – making them naturally, but not mutually, inclusive.

 Utility: economic terminology for the satisfaction, enjoyment, or usefulness someone receives from consuming or utilizing a good.
 Only in theoretical terms can it be quantified.
 So it is primarily used to express qualitative differences (example: I receive more utility from chocolate ice cream than vanilla ice cream).

 401(k): the most popular retirement plan offered by employers.
-Employees, dependent on the rules of your employer, contribute 1-6% of their pre-tax dollars to a mutual fund or similar financial asset (potential options are selected by employer from which employees choose from).
+Employees, dependent on the rules of their employer, contribute 1-6% of their pre-tax dollars to a mutual fund or similar financial asset (potential options are selected by the employer from which employees choose).
 The employer then matches your contribution (anywhere from 50%-200%).
-This is a triple-threat: it reduces your income tax burden, “free” money is given to you by your employer, and interest is tax deferred until you are ready to retire (59 ½ years).
+This is a triple threat: it reduces your income tax burden, “free” money is given to you by your employer, and interest is tax-deferred until you are ready to retire (59 ½ years).

 457(b): a retirement account offered to state and government employees.
 Similar to a 401(k), pre-tax dollars are contributed to a mutual fund or an annuity.
 Where they differ is if you decide to take retirement before 59 ½ the 10% penalty is waived.
 This makes this account that much more attractive.